-Trend #10 Fiscal Conditions Are Changing
+Trend #10 Fiscal Conditions are Changing

-In terms of overall spending (almost \$57 million annually), Stonington spends at about the state average on a per capita basis.
-Education accounts for about 58 percent of local expenditures.
-These are rough figures since they do not include spending by the fire districts or the Borough - both are separate taxing entities.
+In terms of overall spending (almost \$57 million annually), the Town of Stonington spends at about the state average on a per capita basis.
+Education accounts for about 59 percent of local expenditures.
+These are rough figures since they do not include spending by the fire districts or the Borough which are separate taxing entities.

-Since Stonington receives less state-aid than the state average, it relies more heavily on property taxes to generate most of its revenue.
-In the future, it is possible that state-aid will decline further and local reliance on property taxes will increase.
+Since Stonington receives less state aid than the state average, it relies more heavily on property taxes to generate most of its revenue than do other towns.
+In the future, it is possible that state aid will decline further and local reliance on property taxes will increase.